robojones/z1/README.md

 z1 exit
 ```

-Will kill the z1 daemon process and therefore all apps and workers.
+This will kill the z1 daemon process and therefore all apps and workers.

 ### Resurrect

-After you typed exit, you can use the following to start all the apps that were running before:
+After you typed [exit](#exit), you can use the following to start all the apps that were running before:

 ```
 z1 resurrect